 In liaison with the professional team and following an environmental impact assessment, site noise monitoring schemes are developed from the outset.
 Baseline noise monitoring is undertaken prior to works commencing, followed by noise level assessments from individual demolition processes and traffic movements.

 Readings are taken daily by either hand held monitors, or a semi-permanent monitoring installation both inside and outside the site boundary.

 SMS and Email alerts support an effective monitoring and management system.

-When required we install ‘Live Time’ vibration monitoring via permanent stations installed either inside or outside our structure.
+When required, following an environmental impact assessment, we install ‘Live Time’ vibration monitoring via permanent stations installed either inside or outside our structure.